breadboardengineer1234/QuickNet/docs/types.md

 A TweenInfo object.
 The Time and DelayTime are both serialized using FX16 (16 bit fixed point), meaning their minimum and maximum values are -327.68 and 327.67, respectively, and they have a precision of 2 decimal places.
 The RepeatCount is stored as a NumberI8, and the rest of the fields are bit packed into a single byte.

 ## Instance
 Any Roblox Instance which exists on both client and server.
 Since Instances cannot serialize into buffers, they are passed over the network directly.
 As a result, QuickNet does not usually have better performance than default RemoteEvents when sending Instances.
-The exception is under heavy load when QuickNet can take advantage of its call batching.
+There are a few exceptions under heavy load when QuickNet can take advantage of its call batching.

 ## Any
 Any QuickNet data type.
 When using the Any type there is a 1 byte overhead to store the type tag.